PolkadotOpenSourceGrants/apply/applications/staex-pub.md

 Apart from the community we have quite a few contacts from the Web3-related events.
 We plan to reach out to them as well.

-Please include here

-- ✅ how you intend to finance the project's long-term maintenance and development,
-- ✅ how you intend to use, enhance, and promote your project in the short term, and
-- ✅ the team's long-term plans and intentions in relation to it.

 ## Additional Information

 We have submitted this project for the Polkadot Fast Grant but were suggested to apply for the Open Source Grant instead.
 This is a reworked version of the application that includes registrars and restructures the budget accordingly.
 You can find the old application [here](https://github.com/Polkadot-Fast-Grants/apply/pull/96).

 Here you can also add any additional information that you think is relevant to this application but isn't part of it already, such as:

-- Work you have already done
-- If there are any other teams who have already contributed (financially) to the project
-- ✅ Please declare if you have submitted this product for funding to any other entities, whether you got funded, how much you got funded, and provide any other relevant details.